Horse Betting in California: The 2026 Guide

 With Northern California racing on hiatus, the entire California live racing scene comes down to three tracks, all in the southern half of the state.
 Each one has its own personality and its place in the racing calendar.

-Santa Anita Park in Arcadia is the marquee California track and one of the most historic racing venues in North America.
+ArcadiaThe marquee California track and one of the most historic racing venues in North America.
 It opened on Christmas Day 1934 and has hosted the Breeders’ Cup eleven times, more than any other track.
 The setting is iconic, with the San Gabriel Mountains rising behind the homestretch.
-The Santa Anita main meet runs from late December through mid-June, and the track also hosts a fall meet from late September through early November.
-Major races include the Santa Anita Derby (a Kentucky Derby prep race) in April, the Santa Anita Handicap in March, and the Breeders’ Cup, which returns to Santa Anita in 2026.
-Santa Anita is owned by The Stronach Group and has been at the center of California racing’s evolution over the past decade.
+The main meet runs from late December through mid-June, with a fall meet from late September through early November.
+Major races include the Santa Anita Derby (a Kentucky Derby prep) in April, the Santa Anita Handicap in March, and the Breeders’ Cup, which returns to Santa Anita in 2026.
+Owned by The Stronach Group.

-Del Mar Thoroughbred Club in Del Mar (just north of San Diego) is one of the most beautiful tracks in the country.
-The summer meet runs from early July through early September and is one of the social highlights of the Southern California sports calendar.
-Bing Crosby helped found the track in 1937 and the famous slogan, “Where the Turf Meets the Surf,” still applies as you can literally see the Pacific from parts of the grounds.
+Del MarOne of the most beautiful tracks in the country, just north of San Diego.
+The summer meet runs from early July through early September and is a social highlight of the Southern California sports calendar.
+Bing Crosby helped found the track in 1937 and the slogan “Where the Turf Meets the Surf” still applies.
 Del Mar also runs a fall meet from early November through early December.
-The Pacific Classic in late August is the track’s signature race, and Del Mar hosted the 2025 Breeders’ Cup.
-The atmosphere at Del Mar during the summer is the closest thing California has to old-school racing culture.
+The Pacific Classic in late August is the signature race, and Del Mar hosted the 2025 Breeders’ Cup.

-Los Alamitos Race Course in Los Alamitos (Orange County) is the third active track.
-Los Alamitos primarily runs quarter horse racing year-round, but it also hosts short thoroughbred meets in September and December to fill gaps in the Santa Anita and Del Mar schedules.
-The track has the only quarter horse racing in California and is home to several major quarter horse stakes, including the Los Alamitos Two Million Futurity and the Champion of Champions.
-Quarter horse racing is faster and shorter than thoroughbred racing (most races are between 220 and 870 yards) and has a different feel from the thoroughbred meets at Santa Anita and Del Mar.
+Los AlamitosThe third active track, in Orange County.
+Los Alamitos primarily runs quarter horse racing year-round, but also hosts short thoroughbred meets in September and December to fill gaps in the Santa Anita and Del Mar schedules.
+It has the only quarter horse racing in California and is home to major quarter horse stakes including the Los Alamitos Two Million Futurity and the Champion of Champions.
+Quarter horse racing is faster and shorter (most races between 220 and 870 yards) with a different feel from the thoroughbred meets.

 The Closure of Golden Gate Fields and What It Meant for the Sport